bltavares/UnderscoreCanHaz.js/README.md

 * Jquery
 * Undescore.js

-It looks similar to andyet's [ICanHaz.js](http://icanhazjs.com/) (It's inspired on it), but uses the [Underscore.js](http://documentcloud.github.com/underscore/) template istead of Mustache.js
+It looks similar to andyet's [ICanHaz.js](http://icanhazjs.com/) (It's inspired on it), but uses the [Underscore.js](http://documentcloud.github.com/underscore/) template instead of Mustache.js

 _Probably you are using Jquery and Underscore already, right?_